Brooke Miller (musician): Career

 Miller released her first independent CD, Lending an Hourglass, in 2003.
-A fellow musician, Don Ross, produced her follow-up CD and Miller later married him.
-She was signed to Sony/ATV Music Publishing in New York City and released the album You Can See Everything on Sony's Hickory Records in 2007.
+A fellow musician, Don Ross, produced her follow-up CD and Miller later married him. (they later divorced, with Miller now being engaged to Prince Edward Island artist Rick MacDonald) She was signed to Sony/ATV Music Publishing in New York City and released the album You Can See Everything on Sony's Hickory Records in 2007.
 The album was produced by Ross and Peter Lubin, and mixed by Frank Filipetti.

 In 2010 Miller released the self-produced album Shake It Off on Candyrat Records.
 In 2011, her self-titled album featuring new material, and new versions of previously released songs, was issued on the Universal Music Group label.
 In 2012, Miller released an audiophile SACD/LP recording, entitled "Familiar", on the German hi-fi label Stockfisch Records.

 Miller reports that her music has been influenced by Leon Redbone, Ricki Lee Jones, Bonnie Raitt, Bruce Cockburn, Ani DiFranco, Joni Mitchell and The Police.